Tree Equity Score Methodology

 - Census ACS 2018 5-year city and block group Median Income estimates

-To identify a baseline canopy target, we use generalized natural biome baseline targets selected in conjunction with the United States Forests Service.
+To identify a baseline canopy target, we use generalized natural biome baseline targets selected in conjunction with the USDA Forest Service.
 We select the baseline target based on the location of the municipality.

 - Forest: 40%